finessevanes/ltad-coach/prd.md

 #### Tier 2: Quality Score — Secondary Metrics (Team-Relative)

 CV-detected form factors that reveal *how well* the athlete balanced, not just *how long*.
-For MVP, these metrics are calculated as team-relative rankings rather than national percentiles.
+For MVP, these metrics are calculated as team-relative rankings using raw scores (not body-size-adjusted).
+National percentiles are post-MVP (requires torso-length normalization + sufficient anonymized data collection).

 | Metric | What It Measures | Quality Indicator | Ranking Logic |
 |--------|------------------|-------------------|---------------|